-The protest must be brought in by the team leader or coach of the concerning athlete to head referee.
+The protest must be brought in by the team leader or coach of the concerning athlete to head referee not later than 30 minutes after the game.

 The protest will be dealt only if the protest fee (50 Euro) is paid at the same time.
 By acknowledge of the protest the protest fee will be refund.